 Prof. Yu has long-standing research interests in ultrasound imaging and therapeutics.
 He started his academic career at the University of Hong Kong, and he relocated his research group to Waterloo in 2015.
 He was promoted to full professorship at Waterloo in 2018.
 His research is recognized by various prestigious honors and prizes, including the IEEE Ultrasonics Early Career Investigator Award, ISTU Frederic Lizzi Award, and Ontario Early Researcher Award.

 Prof. Yu is a Fellow of AIUM and a Senior Member of IEEE and AIUM.
-He is now an Associate Editor of IEEE Transactions on Ultrasonics, Ferroelectrics, and Frequency Control and an Editorial Board Member of Ultrasound in Medicine and Biology, a Board Director of the International Society for Therapeutic Ultrasound, an Elected AdCom Member of the IEEE UFFC Society, and a Member of the AIUM Technical Standards Committee.
+He is now an Associate Editor of IEEE Transactions on Ultrasonics, Ferroelectrics, and Frequency Control, an Editorial Board Member of Ultrasound in Medicine and Biology, a Board Director of the International Society for Therapeutic Ultrasound, an Elected AdCom Member of the IEEE UFFC Society, and a Member of the AIUM Technical Standards Committee.
 He also chaired the Medical Ultrasound Group of the IEEE Ultrasonics Symposium in the past several years.